On July 19, 2010, the New York State Board of Regents

 How will the changes affect student performance on state exams?

-officials are already warning parents, school leaders, teachers and
+officials warned parents, school leaders,

 According to New York State Education Commissioner John King, “…we